harvard-edtech/edtech-guide/react-2022.md

 1. Main interactive components + key features
 1. Edge cases
+1. Tests for failure (write tests that make sure your code fails when it should)
-1. Features that have a higher chance of breaking later on
+3. Features that have a higher chance of breaking later on
-1. Everything else
+4. Everything else

 There are some things that we do not test: